nwjs/chromium.src/docs/threading_and_tasks.md

 resources on smaller machines).

-Many core APIs were recently made sequence-friendly (classes are rarely thread-affine -- i.e. only when using thread-local-storage or third-party APIs that do).
+Many core APIs were recently made sequence-friendly (classes are rarely thread-affine -- i.e. only when using third-party APIs that are thread-affine;
+even ThreadLocalStorage has a SequenceLocalStorage equivalent).
 But the codebase has long evolved assuming single-threaded contexts...
 If your class could run on a sequence but is blocked by an overzealous use of ThreadChecker/ThreadTaskRunnerHandle/SingleThreadTaskRunner in a leaf dependency, consider fixing that dependency for everyone's benefit (or at the very least file a blocking bug against https://crbug.com/675631 and flag your